 Day 2: Churches and Museums

 Morning: Dedicate the morning to Florence’s major churches.
-At San Lorenzo, visit the church and the Medici Chapels with their richly decorated tombs.
-Then head to Santa Maria Novella, where you will discover frescoes by Ghirlandaio and Masaccio.
+In the San Lorenzo basilica, visit the church and the Medici Chapels with their richly decorated tombs.
+Then head to Santa Maria Novella basilica, where you will discover frescoes by Ghirlandaio and Masaccio.
 These two churches testify to the religious and political role of the Medici family.

 Afternoon: Continue with the Bargello Museum, dedicated to sculpture, housing works by Donatello, Michelangelo, and Verrocchio.
 Next, visit the Basilica of Santa Croce, the necropolis of great Italian figures: Michelangelo, Galileo, Machiavelli.
 You can also admire frescoes by Giotto and splendid cloisters.
 To complete the day, you may visit the Archaeological Museum, rich in Etruscan and Roman collections.